-What Is Teacher’s Day?
+What Is Teachers’ Day?

 In 1953, Eleanor Roosevelt persuaded the 81st Congress to declare a National Teacher Day.
 After much lobbying, Congress declared March 7, 1980, to be National Teacher Day.
 While it was only declared for that year, it continued to be observed on the first Tuesday of March until 1985.

 At that time, the National PTA established National Teacher Appreciation Week in the first full week of May.

 How Do We Celebrate Teacher Appreciation Week?

-There’s no doubt that the right teacher can make an impact on their students.
-That’s why it’s important to celebrate Teacher’s Day on May 5.
+The right teacher can be instrumental in shaping young lives and improving society.
+That’s why it’s important to celebrate Teachers; Day on May 5.
 Whether you buy some supplies or send a thank you card, tell your child’s teacher what they mean to you!
 Teachers make lasting contributions to the lives of young people, and it’s